peachesthefruit/Apis/README.md

 Apis:
 -----

-Apis is a system that anaylzes a network of specific links in order to provide the user with suggestions of links that they may be interested in visiting, based off of the provided link(s).
+Apis analyzes the internet to give you recommendations based on your favorite sites.
+The project can be broken down into three parts: scouting, suggesting, and serving.
+The scouting portion is based on an asynchronous, Python3.5 webcrawler. `scout.py` crawls the web, and records all links between unique domans (i.e. a link between google.com and google.com/images is not counted).
+This graph can then be consumed by `honeybee`, to make suggestion based on one of two algorithms.
+The first is a breadth-first traversal, where a count of each site is kept.
+The second is based on random walks, where the program executes multiple random walks, and keeps a cummulative count for sites during each.
+At the end of each algorithm, 5 suggested sites are outputed.
+The serving portion is based on a Flask server `hive.py` and ReactJS frontend.
+When a user gives the web interface a link, the server calls `honeybee` and returns the results to the user.

 Project Dependencies:
 ---------------------
 **Python Version**: 3.5

 Python Dependencies:
-- aiohttp==1.1.6
+- aiohttp v1.1.6
-- beautifulsoup4==4.4.1
+- beautifulsoup4 v4.4.1
-- Flask==0.11.1
+- Flask v0.11.1
-- lxml==3.6.4 (Note: might need to install lxml or lxml2 outside of pip first with Homebrew, apt-get, pacman, etc.)
+- lxml v3.6.4 (Note: might need to install lxml or lxml2 outside of pip first with Homebrew, apt-get, pacman, etc.)
-- urllib3==1.13.1
+- urllib3 v1.13.1

 Set-up & Installation:
 ----------------------